What Chartered Legal Executive Lawyers Do

 under the County Court (Rights of Audience) Direction 1978 rights

-of audience were extended to include the following:
+of audience extend to include the following:

 (i) certain unopposed applications in the County Court;